makersacademy/shop-manager-challenge/project_design.md

 # EXAMPLE

 1. Can one item have many orders?
-NO
+YES
 2. Can one order have many items?
-YES
+NO

 -> Therefore,
--> An order HAS MANY items
+-> An item HAS MANY orders
--> An item BELONGS TO an order
+-> An order BELONGS TO an item

--> Therefore, the foreign key is on the items table.
+-> Therefore, the foreign key is on the orders table.

 4. Write the SQL.
 -- EXAMPLE